ericoporto/agstoolbox/README.md

 This should generate a `agstoolbox.exe` file under the `dist/` directory in the project root.

+## Development

+PyCharm is highly recommended for development, you can setup a venv and have it install dependencies and running the project as soon as you point to the root directory.
+Be sure to set agstoolbox as the command to run in it.

+This project uses Python 3, I am currently developing with 3.9, but should run fine in 3.6 upwards.
+Use pip to install dependencies

+    pip install -r requirements.txt

+For running, you can call the script on the rootfolder directly.

+    python agstoolbox

 ##  Desired features

 - Download any archive.zip of any AGS version from 3.5.0 forward